Senseye-X1/arch-install/README.md

 Reboot again and everything should be up and running

-Debugging: normal shell for user, no stow gtkrc2/gtk3/picom/x
+Debugging: normal shell for user, no stow gtkrc2/gtk3/picom/x, enabled firewalld